Stellantis/stellantis.github.io/_includes/content/authentication_B2B.md

 | EMAIL ADDRESS | Email adress, will be used in order to download and renew your certificate |

 Producing encryptation keys and CSR have to be done with a dedicated software.
-Here is **examples** with two of them:
+Here is **examples with two of them**:

-### 2.1 OpenSSL
+### 2.1 With OpenSSL
 **OpenSSL** is an open-source software library for encryption purpose.
 It is widely used in internet security.
 You can download and install Open SSL using this [link](https://slproweb.com/products/Win32OpenSSL.html) (Windows).

 With OpenSLL producing key and creating CSR can be performed in one step.
 Create a directory with text configuration file named like 'CSRConfig.conf' and copy/past this text into it: